-- investigate any activity within its Terms of Reference.
+- investigate any activity within its Terms of Reference;

 - seek any information it requires from any employee.
-All employees are directed to co-operate with any reasonable request made by the Committee.
+All employees are directed to co-operate with any reasonable request made by the Committee;

 - obtain outside expert advice and support including legal advice and to secure the attendance of outsiders with relevant experience and expertise if it considers this necessary.